 Find new books

 With access to the Internet and a variety of social networks, students can find new books to read.
 Earlier this year I featured MoxieReader on my site.
 It’s a powerful blended literacy program for school and home use.
 One of its awesome features is leveled book recommendations for students.
-You might also have students identify a favorite author or series of books and use that information for a keyword search to find related texts.
+You might also have students identify a favorite author or series of books.
+They can also use that information for a keyword search to find related texts.

 Connect with a reading buddy

-Students in your classroom might naturally find someone with similar interests or a passion for a specific genre as a peer.
+Students in your classroom might naturally find someone with similar interests.
+Your students might have the same passion for a specific genre as a peer.
 You might also choose to locate a suggested reading buddy for students or utilize a partner class in a faraway place.
 If students are connecting with reading buddies near or far, they might use commenting features on a collaborative document or a Google Hangout to connect with their reading buddy.

 Track their reading

 In addition to helping students locate new books to explore, MoxieReader also lets students track their reading.
 I love how the team at MoxieReader describes their app as “a fitness tracker for a student’s reading” as opposed to a traditional reading log.
 Using technology tools to support independent readers in this manner, means students can update their reading progress while they’re on the go and you can keep track of their reading from just about anywhere.

 Digital tools make it easier than ever to provide students feedback on their reading progress.
 Through video reflections and virtual exit slips, students can share their progress too.
 They can use various media to share the story of their learning.
 You can provide feedback as they share their responses to reading.

 Tell the world

 Social media also makes it possible for students to share their learning with the world.
 You might decide to have students choose a notable quote from their book.
 Alternatively, they could choose a favorite moment that they feel is tweetable.
 If you do challenge students to share a response in 280 characters or less, a class Twitter page or a school Facebook page is a great way to share their learning with the world.